Back

 Ingredient costs

 To form the base price, you need to calculate all the ingredient costs.
-This step must include every single product you use: flour, sugar, eggs, butter, flavourings, and any additional fillings or decorations.
+This step must include every single product you use: flour, sugar, eggs, butter, flavourings, and any additional fillings or decorations, everything!

 Labour and time involved